sandialabs/wiretap/README.md

 Wiretap is a transparent, VPN-like proxy server that tunnels traffic via WireGuard and requires no special privileges to run.
 </div>

 In this diagram, the client has generated and installed WireGuard configuration files that will route traffic destined for `10.0.0.0/24` through a WireGuard interface.
 Wiretap is then deployed to the server with a configuration that connects to the client as a WireGuard peer.
-The client can then interact with resources local to the server as if on the same network and chain additional to reach new networks.
+The client can then interact with resources local to the server as if on the same network and chain additional servers to reach new networks.
+Access to the Wiretap network can also be shared with other clients.

 <div align="center">